German Economic Review

-The German Economic Review is a peer-reviewed academic journal of economics published quarterly by John Wiley & Sons on behalf of the Verein für Socialpolitik, of which it is an official journal.
-It was established in 2000.
+The German Economic Review is a peer-reviewed academic journal of economics published quarterly by John Wiley & Sons on behalf of the Verein für Socialpolitik, of which it is the official English language journal.
+It was re-established in 2000.
+It was briefly published in the 1970s.

 The current editors-in-chief are Almut Balleer, Jesus Crespo-Cuaresma, Peter Egger, Mario Larch, Jean-Marie Lozachmeur, Aderonke Osikominu, Georg Wamser, and Christine Zulehner.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 0.860, ranking it 275th out of 373 journals in the category "Economics".